Sydnee McElroy: Podcasting

 McElroy is the co-host of two podcasts on the Maximum Fun Network, Sawbones: A Marital Tour of Misguided Medicine and Still Buffering.
 She co-hosts Sawbones with her husband, writer and podcaster Justin McElroy, and Still Buffering with her two siblings, Teylor Smirl and Rileigh Smirl.
 Sawbones has aired over 400 episodes with content on "medical history to uncover all the odd, weird, wrong, dumb and just gross ways we’ve tried to fix people over the years."
 Still Buffering has aired over 150 episodes with content to "help bridge the gap between the teenagers of yesterday and today."

 Politics

 On 9 February 2022, McElroy announced that she was running for District 26 in the 2022 West Virginia House of Delegates election.
 She won the Democratic primary in the district on May 11, 2022, and ran against the incumbent Republican Matthew Rohrbach.
 She was endorsed by Planned Parenthood.
 McElroy was defeated by Rohrbach in the election.

 Writing

-McElroy has written about family medicine and preventative care for patients.
+McElroy has written about family medicine and preventive care for patients.
 The Sawbones Book, a companion to the podcast, was published by Weldon Owen in October 2018.
 The book was illustrated by Sydnee's sibling, Teylor Smirl.

+Personal life

+She is married to writer and podcaster Justin McElroy, with whom she has two daughters: Charlie, born in 2014 and Cooper, born in 2018.